socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'overwritewebroot' => '',

-Nextcloud attempts to detect the webroot for generating URLs automatically.
+cyfrSpaces attempts to detect the webroot for generating URLs automatically.

-For example, if ``www.example.com/nextcloud`` is the URL pointing to the Nextcloud instance, the webroot is ``/nextcloud``.
-When proxies are in use, it may be difficult for Nextcloud to detect this parameter, resulting in invalid URLs.
+For example, if ``www.example.com/nextcloud`` is the URL pointing to the cyfrSpaces instance, the webroot is ``/nextcloud``.
+When proxies are in use, it may be difficult for cyfrSpaces to detect this parameter, resulting in invalid URLs.

 ::